MicrosoftDocs/learn/learn-pr/azure/defender-iot-fine-tune-deployment/includes/4-exercise-fine-tune-subnets-devices.md

 1. Select **System setting** > **Network monitoring** > **Reverse DNS lookup**
 1. Toggle **Enable**
-1. DEfine the time interval, either:
+1. Define the time interval, either:
-    1. In the **Schedule Reverse Lookup**, define the time interval for your scan by typing a number in the second box.
+    - In the **Schedule Reverse Lookup**, define the time interval for your scan by typing a number in the second box.
-    1. Or select **By specific time** and type the time in 24 hr format
+    - Or select **By specific time** and type the time in 24 hr format
 1. Select **Add DNS server**
 1. Type the **DNS server address**, **DNS server port** and **Subnets** details
 1. Select **Save**